-Under the Electoral Act, electorate boundaries must be redrawn after each five-yearly population census and Māori Electoral Option.
+The boundaries for parliamentary elections are redrawn after each five-yearly population census and the Māori Electoral Option.

 Boundary reviews are carried out by the Representation Commission which is an independent body.
 Its job is to make sure each electorate has about the same number of people in it, so that all New Zealanders have equal representation in Parliament.
 It also makes sure electorate names are still relevant.

 The next boundary review is scheduled to take place in 2019/2020 to fix new boundaries for the 2020 and 2023 General Elections.

 - the number of electorates

 - the role of the Representation Commission, and